Background and History

 Key Date Coin Mintage

 As most experienced collectors of New Orleans coinage will know, quality was not up to the best standards at the Southern-most Mint in the United States.
 Planchets were not always of the same quality as those from the Philadelphia or San Francisco Mint and coins were often weakly struck.
-Quality control was often inconsistent as the quantity of coins produced was often considered more important, despite the double eagle being the highest denomination struck in the United States, circulating all over the world.
+Quality control was inconsistent, as the quantity of coins produced was often considered more important.

 Finest Known and Values

-When it comes to purchasing an 1856-O Double Eagle one should expect to spend a minimum of six figures for a lower grade example, possibly impaired, with less than excellent eye appeal.
+When it comes to purchasing an 1856-O Double Eagle, even a lower grade or impaired example with less than excellent eye appeal will command a minimum of six figures.
 The price goes up from there.
-Because New Orleans gold coins have become an increasingly popular collecting specialty, prices have been increasing the last couple of years as well.
-A problem free XF specimen with good eye-appeal now sells at auction for a mid $200,000 figure, at the minimum.
+A problem free XF specimen with good eye-appeal will typically sell at auction for a mid $200,000 figure, at the minimum.
 These offerings, however, are extremely infrequent.
 There are no more than a few opportunities each year to purchase an 1856-O Double Eagle at public auction, in any grade, problem-free or not.